jamalhussainshah/Network-Penetration-Testing/MOSINT/Readme.md

+This lab is created only for educational purpose in order to gain expertise in ethical hacking.

 What is the MOSINT

 MOSINT is an OSINT Tool for emails.
 It helps you gather information about the target email.